Professional Licensure for Social Work

 Given that social work licensure is typically required to practice as social worker, particularly at the MSW level, it is important that students know the licensing requirements in the state or location in which they intend to practice.
 The requirements for licensure are determined by the social work board of the state in question, and they vary by state.
 Because of variability in state regulations, and due to the fact that we have not yet completed CSWE’s accreditation process, UCCS cannot guarantee that our BSW and MSW programs will fulfill licensure requirements in students’ desired locations of practice.
 This webpage is dedicated to ensuring that current and potential BSW and MSW students can easily access information about licensure requirements in various locations.

 The Association of Social Work Boards (ASWB) is the association of boards that regulates social work and serves as an additional resource for students who have questions about licensing.
-The ASWB features an excellent website where you can compare Social Work Licensure Requirement for all of the jurisdictions in the United States, the US protectorates, and in Canada.
+The ASWB features an excellent website where you can compare Social Work Licensure Requirements for all of the jurisdictions in the United States, the US protectorates, and in Canada.

 Licensure in Colorado